backdrop-contrib/pathauto/README.txt

 See http://api.drupal.org/api/HEAD/function/url and
 http://api.drupal.org/api/HEAD/function/l for more information.

+** Disabling Pathauto for a specific node type (or taxonomy) When the pattern for a node type is left blank, the default pattern will be used.
+But if the default pattern is also blank, Pathauto will be disabled for that node type.

 ** Bulk Updates Must be Run Multiple Times:
 As of 5.x-2.x Pathauto now performs bulk updates in a manner which is more